Articles

 ¤NOTES:

-: if youre following this tutorial then the default probably good enough for you
+: if you're following this tutorial then the default probably good enough for you

-() : optional password; your private key will be encrypted with this,
+[password] : optional password; your private key will be encrypted with this,

-which makes it secure from being plainly stolen, however do note that youll have to enter it
+which makes it secure from being plainly stolen,

-whenever with every new ssh-agent session
+whenever with every new ssh-agent session;

-2. Get the servers identifier
+2. Get the server's identifier

->if the server is located on the lan use:
+>if the server is located on the LAN use:

 Red( root@Server )$ ip a